lycus/mci/docs/type_system.rst

 be iterated by fetching the address of the first element and incrementing the pointer.

+The elements of an array are guaranteed to start at a boundary suitable for SIMD operations on the machine.
+This typically means on an 8-byte, 16-byte, or 32-byte boundary, depending on the architecture (and the target machine's detected features).
+The exact alignment should, for all practical purposes, be considered undefined, however.

 Reading beyond the bounds of an array results in undefined behavior.

 Arrays can only be allocated as GC-tracked objects.